Skywind555/Skywind555.github.io/_posts/2021-02-27-Answering-Your-Battlerite-Questions-With-Pro-Player-Skywind555.md

 is 2.15 and for games with no players who selected strict matchmaking, the average round differential is 2.24.

-The 95% confidence interval tells us that the true mean difference between the strict matchmaking group and the not strict matchmaking group is captured in the interval (-0.167, -0.019).
-Because this does not include 0 shows that there is a significant difference between the two means.
+The 95% confidence interval tells us that the true mean difference between the strict matchmaking group and the not strict matchmaking group is captured in the interval (-0.167, -0.019), with 95% confidence.
+The fact that this does not include 0 tells us that there is a significant difference between the two means.

 This implies that strict matchmaking games on average has more instances of 3-1/1-3 and 3-2/2-3 outcomes compared to regular matchmaking games.